cesaryuan/f-droid-repo-template/setup.md

     archive_older: 0
     ```

+4. Go to the `Settings` tab, then to `Actions`, then to `General`.
+Set `Workflow permissions` to `Read and write permissions`.

-4. Open your GitHub repository, go to Settings and then to Secrets.
+5. Open your GitHub repository, go to Settings and then to Secrets.
 We will create a few "Repository secrets" now (do not mix them up with the "Environment secrets", we don't want those!)
-5. Go to the `Settings` tab, then to `Actions`, then to `General`.
-Set `Workflow permissions` to `Read and write permissions`.

-6. Run the following command:

-        base64 keystore.p12 > out.txt
+    - `KEYSTORE_P12`: The base64 encoded content of `keystore.p12`.
+Try `base64 keystore.p12 > out.txt`.

-    And now create secret with the name `KEYSTORE_P12`, and again paste the content of `out.txt`.

-7. Then open [this page](https://github.com/settings/tokens/new?description=f-droid%20repo&scopes=repo) and generate a new GitHub personal access token with the `repo` scope pre-selected.
-Set the expiration date to "No expiration" (or really any timeframe on how often you want to manually update this secret).
-Copy the token and set it as the `GH_ACCESS_TOKEN` repository secret.
+    - `GH_ACCESS_TOKEN`: A GitHub personal access token with the `repo` scope.
+[Get one here](https://github.com/settings/tokens/new?description=f-droid%20repo&scopes=repo) with the `repo` scope pre-selected.
-8. Find the generated `keystorepass` in `fdroid/config.yml` and set it to `FDROID_STORE_KEYSTORE_PASSWORD` repository secret.
+    - `FDROID_STORE_KEYSTORE_PASSWORD`: The password for the keystore.
+Find the generated `keystorepass` in `fdroid/config.yml`.

 That should be it.
 You can now also generate a new QR code for your repo using online tools, then replace the file in `.github/qrcode.png`.
 And of course, you should now add your apps!